Choose your Hospice CAHPS vendor wisely.

 Vendors vary widely in their approach to pricing, which can make comparisons among vendor proposals challenging.
 Vendor pricing models include flat fee pricing, all-inclusive pay per caregiver, pay per survey (based upon response rate) and itemized à la carte pricing for different reporting packages.
 Most vendors will charge an annual license fee or contract fee.
 Make sure you are getting as many value added services as possible from your vendor.
 Questions to ask vendors you may be considering: Is there a charge for second wave mailings?
 Is there a charge for detailed reporting, such as patient comments?
 Is there a data download fee?

-Starting a new Hospice CAHPS program or switching to a new vendor provides agencies with an opportunity to revamp performance improvement programs and implement new quality initiatives.
+Starting a new Hospice CAHPS program or switching to a new Hospice CAHPS vendor provides agencies with an opportunity to revamp performance improvement programs and implement new quality initiatives.
 Build your new program with a vendor who will provide month-of-service reporting with an operational and clinical focus.
 Consider comparative benchmarking reports, ease of data interpretation, ease of accessing reports, and transferring patient level data.
 Find out how many hospices are included in the benchmark.
 Find out if your vendor can provide detailed verbatim comment reports and status alerts to notify your agency of critical issues with caregivers.
 Ask if your vendor provides custom reports for special projects.

 Consider customer service.

-Implementing a new Hospice CAHPS program or switching satisfaction vendors can be overwhelming.
+Implementing a new Hospice CAHPS program or switching Hospice CAHPS vendors can be overwhelming.
 Make sure your vendor has a dedicated staff member who is there for you and available to answer your questions.
 Do they offer training on how to read and interpret the reports?
 Is there a fee for training calls?
 Do they understand the subtle intricacies of your business and how you are using data to improve quality and performance?

 Consider the mode of survey provided.